Fish Habitat Conservation Area Mapping and Prioritization Project

 Hab in the MAB: Characterizing Black Sea Bass Habitat in the Mid-Atlantic Bight

-ACFHP is currently working on a project with the University of Maryland Eastern Shore through a grant from the Mid-Atlantic Fishery Management Council to study the relationship between black sea bass abundance and habitat characteristics in the Mid-Atlantic Bight.
-Data is being collected on black sea bass abundance, stomach contents, and position in the food web, as well as characteristics of the habitats black sea bass are associated with: bottom type, whether a reef is natural or artificial, and the plants, animals, and algae attached to each habitat.
+ACFHP finalized a project with the University of Maryland Eastern Shore through a grant from the Mid-Atlantic Fishery Management Council to study the relationship between black sea bass abundance and habitat characteristics in the Mid-Atlantic Bight.
+Data was collected on black sea bass abundance, stomach contents, and position in the food web, as well as characteristics of the habitats black sea bass are associated with: bottom type, whether a reef is natural or artificial, and the plants, animals, and algae attached to each habitat.
 This work will lead to a better understand of the importance of habitat and prey community structure on black sea bass feeding ecology.

 To view the final report, visit here.